 If you have changed your login method, (eg, going from signing in with one OAuth method to signing in with another), you may find that you don't have access to your old Orgs and projects anymore.

-When you first log in with the second method, it will create a new account (a new Org can be created as a result, and even if you give it the same name as the old Org, it will have a different ID/url, and access permissions, settings, etc)
+When you first log in with the new method, it will create a new account (a new Org can be created as a result, and even if you give it the same name as the old Org, it will have a different ID/URL, and access permissions, settings, etc)

 Because of this, you won't see any of your old data with the new login method, as your prior Orgs, projects, tests and accounts were assigned to your prior login method.